 Shakespeare and Company

 After breakfast, I finally checked out what was, for me, my dream come true – the independent bookshop Shakespeare and Company.
-This storied place along the Seine sells English-language books, both used and new, has a café, and plays hosts to readings and a plethora of other literary events.
+This storied place along the Seine sells English-language books, both used and new has a café, and plays host to readings and a plethora of other literary events.

 Recommended reading: this article from Vanity Fair, which discusses the fascinating history and lore of the bookshop, the ongoing demand from pushy real-estate vendors, who want to turn the site into a hotel, and much more.

 I only spent time in the café, where I quickly gulped back an espresso and, sadly, didn’t make it inside.
-The queue was much too long, and there were too many more sights that I wanted to see before heading home to Berlin.
+The queue was much too long, and there were too many more sights that I wanted to see before leaving Paris.

 A Walk Along the Seine